 Bear

-almost all Candida infections are a warning sign of
+principles, almost all Candida infections are a warning

-a major internal imbalance that needs to be properly
+sign of a major internal imbalance that needs to be

-addressed.
-Since the root cause of most yeast infections
+properly addressed.
+Since the root cause of most yeast

-fungi overgrowth, unless you fix the internal problem
+infections is yeast fungi overgrowth, unless you fix the

-Did you now that there is an all - natural comprehensive holistic therapy that can permanently cure and prevent your yeast infection?
+Now you know that you can go swimming with a yeast infection, but did you know that there is an all - natural comprehensive holistic therapy that can permanently cure and prevent your yeast infection?
 By tackling all yeast infection contributing factors you can restore your natural intestinal balance, kill Candida and gain permanent yeast infection freedom.